brunoskape/GamersClub/README.md

-# Simple Automation Test of HLTV.org website
+# Simple Automation Test of GamersClub website

 - Using cypress and github actions